JustAnotherDevv/Cross-chain-whitelist-home-dao-hackathon/readme.md

 # Overview

 This project uses custom Chainlink data feeds that I created and served from my own Chainlink node.
-This allows for access to whitelist for addresses on EVM chains like EThereum, Avalanche, Solana.
+This allows for access to whitelist for addresses on EVM chains like Eehereum, Avalanche(any other EVM chains), Solana.

 Bounties I am applying for:
-- Chainlink
+- Chainlink track
 - Main track
 - Defi track from TruFin (challenge #1 with whitelist)